OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 # OpenLoco version 23.01+ (???)

+## Implement object loading functions [#1822, #1824, #1829, #1834, #1842, #1846]
+This month, our journey towards implementing the object load functions continues.
+As of this release, we're nearly at the finish line!
+As we noted in last month's development log, these loading functions handle data such as sprites, animations, and localisable strings.
+Implementing these functions will eventually make it possible to introduce our own object format, increasing limits further down the line.
+Exciting stuff to look forward to!

+## Enumeration flag conversions [37 separate PRs]
+This month, @niceeffort converted most of the flags in OpenLoco to use strict enumeration class types.
+Building on the work introduced in the past month, these new types make it easier to spot mistakes -- both for ourselves, and the C++ compiler.
+Ultimately, this should lead to less bugs, which is nice for everyone :-)

+## Object selection window improvements [#1833, #1837]
+Players with many objects (mods) in their Locomotion folders will often have to spend much time looking for particular objects when designing custom scenarios.
+No longer!
+You can now find objects by display name or filename, simply by typing in the new filter box.
+With the object selection window having been made available in-game since December 2022, this should make scenario play even more fun.

+## Split off more code into modules [#1771, #1785, #1800, #1844]
+A longtime contributor and friend from the OpenRCT2 project, @ZehMatt, recently joined forces with us to help out moduralise the OpenLoco project further.
+This helps us compartmentalise and test the code base better, ultimately leading to better, more reusable code.

+## Right-click panning is smooth again [#1475]
+A bug that has been plaguing OpenLoco for a while is the map panning being slow when the 'uncap FPS' option were disabled.
+It turns out to have been introduced by that very same option, making this a regression.
+Thanks to @ZehMatt, the bug has been vanquished, making the game buttery smooth while panning, once again.

+## Renderer code improvements [#1766, #1796, #1799, #1835, #1838]
+Another of @ZehMatt's projects has been the UI rendering.
+While OpenLoco code already takes care to split core game logic from UI logic, we have had difficulty to split UI code from the viewport (map) buffers. @ZehMatt's recent efforts will ultimately make it possible to scale the UI separately from the rest of the game.
+Very exciting indeed!

 # OpenLoco version 23.01 (2023-01-25)

 ## Implement Object Loading Functions [#1739, #1746, #1747, #1749, #1752, #1753, #1758, #1759]